insper-education/active-handout/content/reference/css-exercise/index.md

 # CSS Exercise

 With this plugin you can add a CSS exercise that includes a code editor.
+You can provide additional hidden files with the class `hidden-file`.

 !!! exercise css-exercise
     Problem description.

-    ```html
+    ```{.html .hidden-file}
     <div class="parent">
       <div class="child a">A</div>
       <div class="child b">B</div>